romanpauk/dingo/docs/architecture/extending-dingo.md

 concrete leaf type to an interface leaf type.
 That is the mechanism behind the single-interface storage rewrite in registration.

-In practice this means your wrapper must be rebindable in a way that preserves correct ownership and deletion semantics for interface use.
+In practice this means the wrapper must be rebindable in a way that preserves correct ownership and deletion semantics for interface use.

 ## A Useful Mental Model